 When planning a mountain summiting trip this summer, you may need to be flexible in your dates of ascent.
 Lightning strikes on high mountain tops were responsible for 313 deaths in the United States between the years of 2006 and 2015.
 Most lightning storms happen in the midafternoon, the same time that most hikers reach the summit of the mountains they have set out to conquer that day.
 From higher elevations it is usually easy to see storm clouds coming in.
 Don’t let your ego get in the way and make the smart choice to start an early decent if you feel that you may be putting yourself at risk.

 The first line of defense against possible injury is two-fold: pre-planning and risk management.
 For those engaging in high-impact sports, make sure to wear a helmet and a mouthguard to prepare for any unforeseen dangers that may be waiting to cause potential harm.
 Are you and the kids doing a lot of bike riding?
 Don’t forget your helmets, especially if you’re in California.
 This is one state where helmets are mandatory for kids and strongly suggested for adults, with good reason.
 If you have the time to invest in taking a wilderness first aid course, it could potentially save a life.
 At the bare minimum, know how to attend to the following if you intend on spending a significant amount of time outdoors this summer.

 More often than not, only minor injuries occur when taking full advantage of summertime fun, although accidents do occur.
-Make sure that you are adequately prepared to take on anything that this summer has to throw at you while enjoying the sunshine and warmer temperatures.
+Make sure that you are adequately prepared with our outdoor recreation safety tips while enjoying the sunshine and warmer temperatures.